andynth13/Diabetes-prediction/README.md

 1. Explore and apply SHAPRFECV for features reduction
-2. Compare models performance with reduced and full features for 3 models LightGBM, Logistic and Random Forest
+2. Compare models performance with reduced and full features for 3 models LightGBM, Logistic and Random Forest We want to predict the likelihood of readmission of diabete patient after being discharged from a hospital

 # About dataset